Chocolate Chip Peanut Butter Cookies

 - Drop by rounded tablespoonfuls onto ungreased baking sheets.
-Bake at 350° for 10-12 minutes or until golden brown.
+Bake at 350° until golden brown, 10-12 minutes.
 Cool 1 minute before removing to a wire rack.

 Nutrition Facts2 each: 310 calories, 18g fat (8g saturated fat), 38mg cholesterol, 293mg sodium, 36g carbohydrate (23g sugars, 2g fiber), 5g protein.